10 Signs Your Business Has Outgrown Spreadsheet HR

 2. Leave Requests Come Through Chat Messages

 If employees are requesting time off via WhatsApp, Slack, or email, and you are copying that into a spreadsheet manually, you are wasting hours every week.
+We dug into the real ROI of fixing this in our post on the hidden cost of manual leave management.
 A proper leave management system lets employees submit, and managers approve, requests in seconds.

 3. Payroll Takes More Than a Day